kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md

 Know all persons by these presents, that we \_\_\_\_\_\_\_\_\_\_ (Name of certificated or foreign air carrier) of \_\_\_\_\_\_\_\_\_\_, (City) \_\_\_\_\_\_\_\_\_\_ (State or Country) as Principal (hereinafter called Principal), and \_\_\_\_\_\_\_\_\_\_ (name of Surety) a corporation created and existing under the laws of the State of \_\_\_\_\_\_\_\_ (State) as Surety (hereinafter called Surety) are held and firmly bound unto the United States of America in an unlimited amount, as required by 14 CFR 212.8, for which payment, well and truly to be made, we bind ourselves and our heirs, executors, administrators, successors, and assigns, jointly and severally, firmly by these presents.

 Whereas the principal, a certificated air carrier holding a certificate of public convenience and necessity issued under 49 U.S.C.
 41102, or a foreign air carrier holding a foreign air carrier permit issued under 49 U.S.C.
-41302 or an exemption issued un[[Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md#§212.8   Protection of customers' payments.|14 CFR 212.8]].
+41302 or an exemption issued under 49 U.S.C.
 40109 authorizing that foreign air carrier to engage in charter trips in foreign air transportation, is subject to rules and regulations of the Department of Transportation relating to security for the protection of charterers of civil aircraft and has elected to file with the Department of Transportation such a bond as will guarantee to the United States Government the performance of all charter trips (other than cargo charter trips) originating in the United States and of all Overseas Military Personnel Charters, as defined in [[Volume 4/D Special regulations/0372 Overseas military personnel charters.md|14 CFR part 372]], to be performed, in whole or in part, by such certificated or foreign air carrier pursuant to contracts entered into by such carrier after the execution date of this bond, and

 Whereas this bond is written to assure compliance by the Principal with rules and regulations of the Department of Transportation relating to security for the protection of charterer of civil aircraft for charter trips (other than cargo charters) originating in the United States or of Overseas Military Personnel Charter trips and shall inure to the benefit of any and all such charterers to whom the Principal may be held legally liable for any of the damages herein described.